 In the midst of putting my school application together, I had an epiphany.
 I was working for a caterer and realized, as much as I loved cooking, after 7 years working odd hours, weekends, holidays, I wanted a more traditional life.
 This was the early 80’s and there weren’t too many women chefs.
 I was tired of having to prove myself because I was a woman (it’s a very physical job).
 So, once again I changed paths.
 I wanted to find a career that could support my (horse) habit.

 Decided that Katy Gibbs, a secretarial school in Philadelphia, was where I could get a new skill set.
 After graduating; worked for a sales company, then a law firm before getting a job in NYC with Merrill Lynch.
 This was a GREAT job!
 I was an executive secretary for the head of Operations in their Unit Investment Trust division.
 The office was located at One Liberty Plaza.
 Commuting from NJ meant taking the PATH to the Twin Towers.
 They wanted to promote and train me in computer systems.
 It was a great opportunity, however, as plans often do, they changed.

 One evening after work, I was walking my dog and he found my future husband (good boy!)

 We moved to southern California the day after we were married.
 This is where our flower child was born.

 This is the end of the fairy tale and where real life begins.
 We were clueless as to what was ahead.
-We didn’t know that it would take 13 years before getting a true diagnosis,, Angelman Syndrome, or that she would have to wait to till she was 21 before she would have a voice through the app SFY an AAC.
+We didn’t know that it would take 13 years before getting a true diagnosis, Angelman Syndrome, or that Jess would have to wait to till she was 21 before she would have a voice through the app SFY an AAC.

-The fairy tale may have hit a roadblock, but we are navigating our way to find our “happily ever after.”
+The fairy tale may have hit some roadblocks, but we are navigating our way to find our “happily ever after.”